Minden Lookout Replacement

 The original two-storey structure was built in 1977 by the Ōmokoroa Te Puna Lions Club (now the Bethlehem Te Puna Lions Club) and handed over to the Tauranga Council in 1978 (which later merged with other county councils to become Western Bay of Plenty District Council).
 It was closed in March 2023 for a structural investigation which deemed it unsafe.

-We have worked closely with Bethlehem Te Puna Lions Club to make sure the new design meets modern safety standards, while respecting the history of this much-loved community facility.
+Council worked closely with Bethlehem Te Puna Lions Club to make sure the new design met modern safety standards, while respecting the history of this much-loved community facility.